Kandy-IO/kandy-cpaas-android-sdk/tutorials/Chat.md

 ```
 <!-- tabs:end -->

-### Fetch a number of messages from the server
+### Fetch messages by criteria from the server

 Retrieve a list of message objects by filter from the server.
+You can filter messages options using FetchOptions.
+FetchOptions filter has provided filter parameters; max, lastMessageTime and isNew.
+* max: Filters the maximum number of messages according to max parameter
+* lastMessageTime: Filters  the messages according to lastMessageTime parameter
+* isNew: Specifies message delivery status

 <!-- tabs:start -->